-If you DO NOT want to SNAP, but rather wish to drop the marker exactly at the mouse position, you can either hold down the control key or move your mouse above or below all waveforms before releasing the mouse button.
+If you DO NOT want to SNAP, but rather wish to drop the marker exactly at the mouse position, you can either hold down the Control key or move your mouse above or below all waveforms before releasing the mouse button.

 Snap and Measure

 'Snapping' markers to signal edges makes it easy to measure time between them or to bring a specific edge to the center of the window (when "Scroll to @ on Snap" is enabled).
 When a marker is assigned to a signal, the marker column uses the same color as the marker.
 To snap to the previous or next edge, use the left or right mouse button respectively.
-In the graphic below we Left-Clicked in the marker column, causing the marker to snap to the previous edge of the signal and measure the time from its last position (also see: Snap and Value columns ).
+In the graphic below we Right-Clicked in the marker column, causing the marker to snap to the next edge of the signal and measure the time from its last position (also see: Snap and Value columns ).

 To assign the marker to another signal, Left-Click in the marker column of another signal.
 The first click assigns the marker.
 Any additional clicks will perform snap operations.
 If you drag a marker over a signal it automatically becomes the assigned signal.

 All main markers (M1 - M6) can be split form a tethered marker pair (a Main Marker and its Complement).
 To split a marker, Right-Click on the marker's flag and select "Split".